 Gloucester Diocese is an active member of the multi-agency movement, FestivALL.
 As a partnership, we are working together to break down barriers in our communities across ethnicity, faith, ability, sexual orientation, class, age and gender and create opportunities for us all to discover more about the people, places and organisations in our area.
 FestivALL is all about coming together, talking, sharing and celebrating – but most of all, having fun.

 Sexuality and Gender Identity

-This area of inclusion is a complicated one for churches as there are people feeling passionately, both for and against inclusion.
-For those wanting to make space for conversations in their parish or benefice to explore this further, there are lots of resources available here:
+This area of inclusion can be a complicated one for churches as there are people feeling passionately, both for and against inclusion.
+The latest guidance follows the ‘Living in Love and Faith’ framework, and can be found below: